Chubek/RustMLEtudes/README.md

 # RustMLEtudes

-Machine Learning in Rust -- Low-level Implementations
+In this repository, I will host my Rust Machine Learning coes.
+Read about these algorithms in [my book](https://discord.gg/5uXBJvMM96).